Meet the Team

 Carolyn qualified as a primary teacher in 1994 and worked in Leeds for 18 years before moving to the East Riding.

-Going part-time after having two sons, she was able to realise her dream of living history interpreter when her boys reached their teens.
+Going part-time after having two sons, she was able to realise her dream of living as a history interpreter when her boys reached their teens.
 She joined the Murton team, initially as a volunteer, in 2018 and continues to teach as well.
-Having worked with many children with additional needs and with over 25 years of teaching experience she prides herself on making the history accessible to all.
+Having worked with many children with additional needs and after teaching for 30 years, Carolyn has retired but still loves working with children at Murton.

 Outside of education and history, Carolyn is a keen WI member and a reasonably competent baker…which goes some way to explain why she has to keep letting her costumes out!